steven-exarcos/pass-documentation/developer-documentation/data-loaders/nihms-loader.md

 - Java 17+
 - Download the latest [docker image](https://github.com/eclipse-pass/pass-support/pkgs/container/pass-nihms-loader) or download the latest [pass-support release](https://github.com/eclipse-pass/pass-support/releases) and compile the `pass-nihms-loader` module
 - Account for the NIH PACM website, and obtain an API key.
 The API key is only valid for 3 months, so it will need to be updated periodically.
 There are a couple of ways of obtaining an account and it is institution specific.
-- Create a data folder that files will be downloaded to.

 ### Data Harvest Configuration